Technical Requirements for LED Lighting: SSL V6.0 and LUNA V2.0 Draft 2

 Introduction

-Solid-State Lighting (SSL) Technical Requirements Version 6.0 (V6.0) is designed to improve the efficacy, quality, and controllability of DesignLights Consortium (DLC) listed high-performance commercial lighting products by establishing new and updated performance requirements and reporting criteria for commercial and industrial lighting.
-The DLC is combining SSL V6.0 and LUNA V2.0 Technical Requirements into one publication with matching timelines and more closely connect LUNA V2.0 with SSL V6.0 to better support manufacturers seeking to list outdoor products to LUNA.
+Solid-State Lighting (SSL) Technical Requirements Version 6.0 (V6.0) is designed to improve the efficacy, quality, and controllability of DesignLights Consortium (DLC) listed high-performance lighting products by establishing new and updated performance requirements and reporting criteria for non-residential lighting and introduces a combined set of technical requirements, streamlining what were previously two separate documents.

 Controllability improvements include expanded lighting controllability requirements and reporting in SSL V6.0 that support additional energy savings while promoting better lighting control for people living and working in the built environment.

-LUNA promotes rigorous performance criteria for specific categories of outdoor lighting so that lighting decision makers can be confident that their selections save energy AND follow best practices for nighttime lighting.
+LUNA is a dark sky solution that promotes rigorous performance criteria for specific categories of outdoor lighting so that lighting decision makers can be confident that their selections save energy AND follow best practices for nighttime lighting.
 LUNA V2.0 simplifies controls reporting by using SSL V6.0’s controllability requirements instead of its own specific controls requirements.
 The DLC is proposing that NWL outdoor products must meet both SSL V6.0 and LUNA V2.0 requirements to be listed.
 This includes three new Turtle Lighting Primary Use Designations (PUDs).

 To better support test planning and a clearer understanding of the DLC’s policy requirements, this publication also includes SSL-specific auxiliary technical requirement policies that were previously standalone documents on the DLC website.